10 Most Expensive Yachts in 2026 (Billionaire Superyachts Ranked by Price & Size)

 Delivered: 2017

 The Sailing Yacht A is a masterpiece of sailing innovation and avant-garde design.
 Its silhouette, a stunning fusion of a sailboat and a motor yacht, is the work of visionary designer Philippe Starck.
 The yacht's three colossal, free-standing, and rotating 300-foot carbon fibre masts are among the tallest in the world, allowing for a fully automated sail handling system.
 This design is not just for aesthetics; it provides a hybrid propulsion system, combining a diesel-electric engine with regenerative sailing capability to reduce its fuel consumption and environmental footprint.
-The vessel also features revolutionary underwater observation pods, cementing its status as a technological pioneer in the expensive superyachts segment.
+The ship also features revolutionary underwater observation pods, cementing its status as a technological pioneer in the expensive superyachts segment.

-#6.
 Motor Yacht A - $440 Million

 Owner: Andrey Melnichenko